Ever since Taipei 101 opened, the city council has made full use of its impressive height by staging a spectacular firework display on New Year’s Eve.

 The shopping district, north of Taipei 101, is where most people will go to watch the Fireworks.
 This vast area does get extremely crowded, so don’t expect to be able to move around much.

-There is a lack of convenience stores in the area, but extra stalls and mobile units selling snacks and drinks are found around the district.
+There are a lack of convenience stores in the area, but extra stalls and mobile units selling snacks and drinks are found around the district.

 The view of the fireworks is largely dependent on where you are in the district, as there are malls obstructing the view in some places.
 Many people will choose to see them from the road just east of the district (Songren Road), which will be closed for all traffic.